Control Surfaces for Lightroom Wedding Editing

 Monogram Creative Console

-But the other big benefit to this system, in addition to being able to select the types and number of controls best suited for your work, is that you can arrange these modules to your liking, to create a control surface that best fits your workspace, and prioritizes the positioning of each type of control depending on your particular usage requirements and ergonomics.
+The other big benefit to this system, in addition to being able to select the specific types and number of controls best suited for your work and preferences, is that you can arrange these modules to your liking, to create a control surface that best fits your workspace, and prioritizes the positioning of each type of control depending on your particular usage requirements and ergonomics.
 Some people might like a long skinny row of controls spanning across the front of their keyboard, while others might prefer a more traditional squarish rectangle of controls sitting next to the keyboard.
 Or even an L-shape.
+A frequently requested Monogram improvement is some way (either with an extension cable, or the ability to use two of the main Core units) of splitting up the modules so that you could have, say, some on the left side of your keyboard and others on the right, but this does not yet exist.

 For my particular arrangement, the ideal controller would be one that fits on my lap desk, to the left of the computer, so that I can keep my left hand on those controls while keeping my right hand near the arrow keys (for moving from image to image) and the trackpad for tasks that require it (like cropping, dragging gradients, etc.), but unlike most people, I have a very specific amount of space I can work with.